-When consultants, coaches, and other service professionals are getting set up for self-employment, I notice they often worry, as I did at first, about all the business logistics and mysteries you think you should know.
+When consultants, coaches, and other service professionals are getting set up for self-employment, they often worry about all the business setup logistics they think they need to know.

 I’ve seen many people let worries about these things really get in their way, thinking it’s something huge to tackle.
 They think they can’t do anything else before getting a business name, some kind of incorporated entity (e.g., LLC), etc.

 I’m a self-employed business coach and I had to learn this stuff too, 11 years ago.
 Even though I understood a lot about marketing and business, the business setup stuff was new to me, having been an employee until then.